 • Contribute to the development of team (both global and country) work plans and budgets, ensuring consistency with project direction and strategy.

-• As activity lead, may supervise and mentor Technical Specialists and/or Program Officers to facilitate professional growth and development.
+• Supervise consultants, and mentor Technical Specialists and/or Program Officers to facilitate professional growth and development.

 • Other duties as assigned.

-• Knowledge of USAID Bureau for Humanitarian Assistance (Office of Food for Peace and Office of Foreign Disaster Assistance) program approaches and priorities, and other donor policies, strategies, and program priorities required.
+• Knowledge of USAID and other donor policies, strategies, and program priorities.

-• Strong interpersonal skills and experience working effectively in cross-cultural teams/settings.
+• Strong interpersonal skills and experience working in teams and cross-cultural settings.

 • Ability to direct multiple long and short-term activities simultaneously with minimal supervision.